 I received an advanced reader copy of this book in exchange for an honest review.

 Legacy and the Queen will be released on September 3, 2019.
-You can preorder it on Amazon.
+You can order it from Bookshop.

 In addition to the magic of the story itself, the publisher is also creating a visual experience for readers.
 Hardcover copies of the book will contain illustrated endpapers with UV-activated ink that gives the illusion of disappearing ink; art on the side of every page that functions as flipbook animation; a secret image revealed when the pages are fanned out; and cords bound into the spine of the book that become a placeholder ribbon.
 Additionally, an audiobook narrated by actor Phylicia Rashad is forthcoming.

 Featured image provided by the author.